JayedRafiProjects/electronics/README.md

-# electronics
+# Electronics
-Cool fun electronic projects
+Hey, this repository has some cool electronic projects that I have used for various projects and experiments.